ilijaljubicic/mikan/readme.md

 As can be seen from the Overview there are only 3 command messages that a client can send to the server.
 Each, sets the server into a state specific for that client.
 The server state for that Client remains in effect until a new command message replaces the previous one.
-To turn off (i.e. return to default) the Client can send a message with an empty value.
+Note that these commands messages are not published to other Clients.
+To turn off (i.e. return to default) a Client can send a message with an empty value.
 For example:

-    {"mikanType": "subscribe", "topic": ""}
+    {"mikanType": "subscribe", "topic": []}

 This command sets the Client to subscribe to the default topic "json".
-Note that these commands messages are not published to other Clients.

 #### Filtering messages